Look before you leap

 Setting up a legal entity, managing a business banking account, ensuring proper accounting reconciliations, and getting adequate insurance coverage are things that don’t add value to your RIA but help you keep the lights on.
 With that in mind, you want to create as much of a “set it and forget it” approach as possible.

 First, you’ll need a lawyer.
 You need a legal entity and you need agreements.
-You could go it alone by having a sole proprietorship and copying/pasting parts of an IMA you’re already familiar with, but you might as well set aside every dollar you make as your disaster fund.
+You could go it alone by having a sole proprietorship and copying/pasting parts of an investment management agreement you’re already familiar with, but you might as well set aside every dollar you make as your disaster fund.
 Exposing yourself to unlimited liability and not tailoring your IMA are easy ways to turn tail risk events into unmitigated disasters.

 Each legal entity type has its pros and cons, and the right choice depends on your circumstances.
-For most RIAs, a simple LLC is best.
-For partners, a multi-member LLC could work, too, but depending on capital needs, your state and growth plans, an S-Corp may be more appropriate.
+For most RIAs, a simple LLC is usually best.
+For partners, a multi-member LLC could work, but depending on capital needs, your state and growth plans, an S-Corp may be more appropriate.
 Services like LegalZoom make it as inexpensive and easy as possible, but don’t overlook the value of consulting an attorney.
-Ideally, you have one in your network with whom you’re referring clients.
+Ideally, you have one in your network to whom you’re referring clients.
 And if you don’t, use this as an opportunity to create that relationship.

 Second, look for integration when it comes to accounting.
 The temptation may be to stick with whoever you’re using for your personal banking, but odds are you have better options.
-Software like QuickBooks Online integrates with certain banking and credit card providers which virtually eliminates the need for you to save and upload receipts or perform month-end reconciliations.
+Software like QuickBooks integrates with certain banking and credit card providers, which virtually eliminates the need for you to save and upload receipts or perform month-end reconciliations.
 That’s more time giving financial advice and less time sorting out your business finances.

 Keep the SEC happy

-Having served as a Chief Compliance Officer for multiple SEC-registered investment advisers, take it from me: keep the SEC happy.
+Having served as a Chief Compliance Officer for multiple SEC-registered investment advisers, take it from me: Keep the SEC happy.
 And the only way to do that is to hire someone that has a track record of keeping them happy.
 Unless you’re establishing an RIA with more than $350 million in AUM, a full-time CCO probably doesn’t make sense.
 You’ll need part-time support.

 Most advisors tend to hire a consultant.
-You may balk at the cost, but consider the alternative: forgetting a simple ADV update or not pre-clearing a routine trade could result in a fine, a costly deficiency letter, or an event you’ll forever need to disclose to every client.
+You may balk at the cost, but consider the alternative: Forgetting a simple ADV update or not pre-clearing a routine trade could result in a fine, a costly deficiency letter, or an event you’ll forever need to disclose to every client.

-Some consultants will promise the world, charge a fortune, and only give you off the shelf templatized documents.
+Some consultants will promise the world, charge a fortune, and only give you off-the-shelf templatized documents.
 It’s easy to get caught up in their sales pitch if you’re unfamiliar with the requirements.
 At a minimum, you’ll need the following: